subisarkar/JexoSim/README.md

 Use of code
 ------

- JexoSim is currently available for use on a collaborative basis.
-Please contact the JexoSim team to discuss uing the code.
 JexoSim does not contain all known systematics for the various instruments, but is a good starting point to investigate the effects of systematics, and has the framework to incorporate more systematics in the future.

 Citing
 ------